usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_101.md

 ## Resources

 This unit relies on the [oscal-convert project](../../../projects/oscal-convert/readme.md) in this repository, with its files.
-Like all projects in the repo, it is designed to be self-contained and self-explanatory to the extent practical.
+Like all projects in the repo, it aims to be reasonably self-contained and self-explanatory.
 Use your search engine and XProc resources to learn background and terminology.

 Also like other projects, there are preliminaries for acquiring resources, along with pipelines to run.

+## Step zero: an identity pipeline

 ## Step one: convert some OSCAL XML into OSCAL JSON

 [An acquisition pipeline](../../../projects/oscal-convert/GRAB-RESOURCES.xpl) in the project folder collects some OSCAL onto the local system, where it can be managed, easily inspected, controlled, and edited if necessary.

+TBD / this all incoherent so far

+### The playing field is the internet

-But sources and results from a conversion process do not always have to work with local resources.
-XProc sees the Internet itself - whatever protocols are supported by the processor (the `file` and `http` protocols are required for conformance) work as they do on the Worldwide Web.
+Keep in mind that XProc in theory, and your XProc engine in practice, may read its inputs using whatever protocols it supports, while the `file` and `http` protocols are required for conformance, and work as they do on the Worldwide Web.
 Of course, permissions must be in place to read and write files from and into file system locations.
 But when authentication is configured or resources are openly available, using `http` to reach resources or sources can be a very convenient option.

+Keep in mind that where resources take the form of serializations of structured data such as XML or JSON, what is &ldquo;read&rdquo; (in the sense of presented to a consuming application) may not be quite exactly the same data serialization, since as a serialization, it is parsed into an object or representation of some kind,

 TBD - TODO - question - how many and of what sort of source data files - so far there is only the cat catalog